OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Roles.md

 **Owners, Coaches** and **Users** are the three roles of course participants.
 A curriculum is made up of courses.
 That is why these 3 roles are also available for all courses in a particular curriculum - with a few special features.

 **The role (Curriculum-) course owner**<br>
-Normally, users with the system-wide author role can create courses in the author area.
+Normally, users with the organisation-wide author role can create courses in the author area.
 In every newly created course, the creator automatically receives the course role "Course owner".
 The "Course owner" role applies to one course at a time.

 If a user becomes a curriculum member and receives the role "course owner" **within the curriculum**, the person becomes the course owner in **all courses of this curriculum**.

-Outside of the curriculum elements, a (curriculum) course owner has no author rights if he/she does not have the system-wide role of author.
+Outside of the curriculum elements, a (curriculum) course owner has no author rights if he/she does not have the organisation-wide role of author.

 If the curriculum membership is withdrawn, the owner role is also removed from all courses in this curriculum.